What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 No. 2 – They’ve made peace with money.

-We all come with a certain attitude about money that was developed in childhood.
-People living without debt have come to terms with their conditioning about money.
+We all have certain attitudes about money that were developed in childhood.
+People living debt-free have come to terms with their conditioning about money.
 My article on poverty consciousness explains more about this topic.

 No. 3 – They are independent and counter-culture.